What is Telemedicine or Telehealth?

 Who can participate in a Telemedicine visit?

-Before the COVID-19 pandemic, telemedicine was used on a more limited basis.
-As of March 18th, the federal government made changes to allow almost anyone to obtain a virtual visit with any provider that can offer this technology.
+Before the COVID-19 pandemic, telehealth was used on a more limited basis.
+While some states allow out of state visits with providers, many states have rules and regulations that restrict out of state visits.
 Nurse practitioners, physician assistants and physicians are qualified to perform these visits.

 What to expect from a virtual visit?